Garth619/studiobarre/wp-content/plugins/ajax-load-more/README.txt

 Tags: infinite scroll, scroll, infinite, lazy load, lazy loading, pagination, ajax pagination, ajax, ajax posts, ajax load posts, loop, query, dynamic, shortcode builder, wp_query, search, tags, category, post types, taxonomy, meta_query, archives, date, infinite scrolling, woocommerce
 Requires at least: 3.6
 Tested up to: 4.5.2
-Stable tag: 2.10.1
+Stable tag: 2.11.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A powerful solution to add infinite scroll functionality to your website
+The ultimate solution to add infinite scroll functionality to your website

 == Description ==

-Ajax Load More is the ultimate solution for infinite scrolling and lazy loading posts, custom post types, single posts, pages and comments with Ajax powered queries.
+Ajax Load More is a powerful solution for infinite scrolling and lazy loading posts, custom post types, single posts, pages and comments with Ajax powered queries.

 Build complex custom WordPress queries using the Ajax Load More shortcode builder then add the generated shortcode to your page via the content editor or directly into your template files.

-Ajax Load More is fully compatible with popular ecommerce plugins such as WooCommerce, Easy Digital Downloads and JigoShop.
+Ajax Load More is fully compatible with popular ecommerce plugins such as WooCommerce and Easy Digital Downloads.

 **[Get More Information](https://connekthq.com/plugins/ajax-load-more/)**